dreamineering/business-administration/docs/business-fundamentals/finances/create-a-cashflow-forecast.md

 A key assumption is that your service price list will be reviewed quarterly.

-Replace the names of services, with the actual services and prices you offer and those of your competition for sake of quarterly comparison and update.
+Replace the names of services, with the actual services and prices you offer and those of your competition for the sake of quarterly comparison and update.

 For each service consider whether you can differentiate via marketing and new pricing band, if a clinician with 20+ years of experience is charging at the same rate as recent graduate.